railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 *  :guilabel:`Product` : \ ``Titanium Alloy Radiator``\   - type in part of this name then
-   press the tab key to complete it, or click the :guilabel:`Search` icon at the end of the line to bring a search box. (if product is previously configured)
+   press the tab key to complete it, or click the :guilabel:`Search More` at the end of the s to bring a search box. (if product is previously configured)

 When you have selected a product on the product line, OpenERP automatically completes the following fields from information it finds in the Product record: